Tanvi120904/Portfolilo/README.md

 ## 🧠 About the Project

 This is my **personal portfolio website** built using **HTML, CSS, and JavaScript**, designed to showcase my projects, skills, and journey as a tech enthusiast and developer.
-The website follows a **minimal orange-accented theme** and is fully **responsive** for all screen sizes.
+The website follows a **minimal blue-accented theme** and is fully **responsive** for all screen sizes.

 ---